proinfocus/QuickDBS-UsageDemo/README.md

 # QuickDBS
 "QuickDBS" short for "Quick Database Services" is a library to perform CRUD operations on SQL Server, MySql and SQLite databases quickly and easily.
 It works near to the metal so it is as good as using ADO with the simplicity and ease.

-In addition to database services, it has support libraries to generate Web APIs and Blazor UI pages dynamically and connect them via supported QuickDBS databases and that it further.
+In addition to database services, it has support libraries to generate Web APIs, Razor Pages and Blazor UI pages dynamically and connect them via supported QuickDBS databases and that it further.

 ## NuGet Packages